Computer Maintenance(For Windows devices and including 3rd-party maintenance apps)

 When it comes to security apps, I use Windows 10's Windows Defender, and Malwarebytes Premium, and I keep them, Windows 10, and all apps up to date.
 I also occasionally do a scan with HitmanPro.

-Let us know in the comments if you recommend any other Windows or computer maintenance tips.
+Let us know of any Windows or computer maintenance tips you recommend.